Vegan ‘Egg’ Tofu Mayonnaise Sandwich

 - For kids, you could use cookie/biscuit cutters and punch out cool shapes from these sandwich.
 It just makes them more appealing and fun for little and big kids!
 Perfect for parties.

-Serving Suggestion: Leftover Tofu Mayonnaise is delicious topped onto some homemade vegan Scottish oatcakes:
+Leftover Tofu Mayonnaise is delicious topped onto my Homemade Vegan Scottish Oatcakes: